UOPD Lobby Hours Monday - Friday, 8 am - 4:00 pm

 - Send an email to firstname.lastname@example.org with contact information and a detailed description of the property.

-NOTE: If we have your item, we will contact you with details on how to retrieve it.
-We will only contact you if we have your lost property.
-Please do not leave multiple messages or send multiple emails.
-You do not need to come in person to the police department to report a lost item.
+NOTE: If you filled out the form and we have your item, we will contact you with details on how to retrieve it.
+UOPD will only contact you if we have your lost property.
+Please do not send multiple emails.

 Owners will be required to show identification, and provide some proof of ownership (which can include a detailed description or sales receipt) before claiming an item.
 UOPD staff will contact owners of property that has visible contact information.